phproberto/joomla-entity/README.md

 * Creates an API between core classes and extensions.
 * Includes static caching to ensure that objects are only loaded once per page load.
 * Traits that can be reused by any entity.
 * Extendable.
-You can extend the entity system to connect any custom logic you need to connect.
+You can extend the entity system to connect any custom logic you need.

 ## Index <a id="index"></a>